CodingPatrick/CodingPatrick/README.md

 Here are some things about me:

 - 🏫 Currently in my second year of Software Engineering @ uOttawa
-- 💻 Learning to develop apps using Android Studio and about running time algorithms
+- 💻 Learning to new UI development skills such as Node and Javascript
 - 💬 Java, Python 3, HTML, CSS